Code-Institute-Submissions/Jca-Dev-Reservation_System_FebResub/README.md

 ![Automated Test](media/test.png)
 <h2>Bugs & Fixes</h2>
 <ul>
-   <li>mobile display - various pages font content was too big causing the text to display further than the screen width so the user would have to side scroll on the page ruining the UX. - fix added extra @media to the css scaling font size and adjusting the flex types on forms.</li>
+   <li>Mobile display - various pages font content was too big causing the text to display further than the screen width so the user would have to side scroll on the page ruining the UX. - fix added extra @media to the css scaling font size and adjusting the flex types on forms.</li>
+   <li>Footer - the footer was overlapping buttons and content. - fix I used a div to create an empty space above the footer.</li>
+   <li>Forms - the forms on mobile platforms wouldn't align. - fix I added extra media queries to the css for smaller screen width and changed the way the form was flex wrapped.</li>
 </ul>

 <h2>Known Bugs</h2>